Make a Zoomed Viewport Bubble- AutoCAD Tutorial

 - Copy and paste the circle in place.
 This will have two overlying circles.

-- Type the REGION command in the command line, and select the first rectangle and any one of both circles.
+- Type the REGION command in the command line, and select the first rectangle and any of both circles.

 - SUBTRACT the smaller region from the larger by selecting the rectangular region first, pressing Enter, and then selecting the circular region.
 You’re left with one region and one circle.